 I love how artist’s palettes look after they’re finished with a painting!
-I decided I’m going to start photographing mine.
-This picture below also shows the colors I used for this painting.

 I also took a photo of the brushes I used!
 Oh how I use and abuse my brushes – they are well loved!
 I use Royal and Langnickel brushes (specifically in the Zen line) however, in this tutorial I also grabbed a Majestic R&L Brush and one of their basic Crafter’s brush.